 I’m a U.S. permanent resident, who got laid off from my job two years ago.
 I kept using my credit cards to pay my family’s rent and other expenses, hoping I would find a job to pay it all off.
 But the payments got to be too high.
 So now I am in bankruptcy.
 Can I still become a U.S. citizen, or will the immigration people think I’m a loser?

 What is “good moral character?”
-The law actually says more about what is isn’t than what it is.
+U.S. immigration law actually says more about what is isn’t than what it is.
 U.S. immigration law sets out some automatic bars to a finding of good moral character, such as commission of certain crimes (but not debt, unemployment, or bankruptcy).

 Beyond the automatic bars, a finding of good moral character is largely up to the subjective determination of the USCIS officer deciding your case.
-Applicants need not be more upstanding than average citizens in the community where they live, but they must at least meet the same standard.
+Applicants need not be more upstanding than average citizens in the community where they live, but as mentioned above, they must at least meet the same standard.

 The officer’s discretion must nevertheless be exercised reasonably.
 For example, at one time, some USCIS officers routinely denied citizenship to people who were receiving public assistance, until attorneys and immigration advocates protested.
 They leaned on USCIS to acknowledge that lawful receipt of benefits (with no fraud involved) says nothing negative about a person’s morality.

 It will also be interesting to see if and whether a recent USCIS focus on receipt of public benefits and credit history in the context of applying for a green card (under 2020 "public charge" regulations that make it harder for applicants to overcome a finding of inadmissibility) will carry over to the naturalization context.